Seniors aging and other changing circumstances often lead families to ask, “What is assisted living and how does it work?"

 The first step to understanding assisted living is learning how it works.
 Assisted living is a specialized type of caregiving where older adults live on-premises and receive support.
 It can be a practical — and empowering — choice for seniors in fair or better health who can mostly manage life on their own, but need help with daily tasks.

-Assisted living is just one senior care option.
+Assisted living is just one senior living option.
 Others include:

-- Memory care: This type of care provides skilled nursing for residents experiencing dementia, Alzheimer’s disease or other memory loss disorders beyond the normal effects of aging that someone in assisted living might experience.
+- Memory care: This type of care provides skilled nursing for individuals who have dementia, Alzheimer’s disease or other memory loss disorders beyond the normal effects of aging that someone in assisted living may experience.

-- Skilled nursing facilities/nursing homes: These facilities cater to residents with serious health issues.
-They usually look more like a hospital or clinic and consist of shared bedrooms and bathrooms, compared to assisted living communities in which residents may have private apartments or suites.
+- Skilled nursing facilities or nursing homes: These facilities cater to residents with serious health issues.
+Unlike the cozier feel of assisted living communities, skilled nursing facilities are usually more clinical in appearance, like a hospital or clinic, and consist of shared bedrooms and bathrooms.

-- Home care: This type of care takes place in a senior’s home or the home of a family member, but it doesn’t provide the social support or 24/7 help of assisted living.
+- Home care: This option delivers care within a senior’s home or in the home of a family member.
+In contrast to other choices, home care doesn’t necessarily provide the social benefits and care of assisted living.

 Assisted living is usually the least expensive of these options, which is important to consider because Medicare and Medicaid help seniors pay for medical costs, but they do not cover the costs of living in an assisted living, memory care or skilled nursing facility, or of hiring home care aids.